-Now, let’s see how it all works… Below is a presentation of the full description to implement the Google Docs Paperless Workflow.
+Now, let’s see how it all works… Below is a presentation of the full description to implement the Google Drive Paperless Workflow.
 If you don’t have much time, you may be more interested in the Overview version.

 Digitize Student Work

-No matter what a student does, it needs to end up in a digital form, and then saved in their Google Docs/Drive space.
+No matter what a student does, it needs to end up in a digital form, and then saved in their Google Drive space.
 All of your students will obviously need a Gmail account – either directly from Google or through a school/district Google Apps domain.

 Digitization is a breeze for any sort of document, presentation or spreadsheet by working directly in Google Docs, but what about math homework or artwork?
 Enter the cell phone camera or a web-cam connected to an accessible computer!
-Students snap a photo of the work, and save that file in Google Drive/Docs.
+Students snap a photo of the work, and save that file in Google Drive.
 If it’s a skill in PE, acting in a play, or any other physical activity, capture a video and upload it to YouTube.
 Anyting that a student does can be quickly and easily digitized with the right tools.

 Obviously, teachers often need to hand out assignments or documents to students.
 To help make this instant and paperless, teachers should make two folders to share with their students.

 The first is a ‘Hand Out’ folder with View Only rights.
 Here’s where you’ll put documents and/or assignment templates for students to access and view – and you don’t need to share it with EVERY student EVERY time.
-If it’s an assignment template, the students can use ‘File –> Save a copy’ to save the assignment outline to their own Google Docs to edit.
+If it’s an assignment template, the students can use ‘File –> Save a copy’ to save the assignment outline to their own Google Drive to edit.
 Make sure that if you do share a document this way that students rename it from ‘Copy of Assignment 1′ to ‘Last, First Assignment 1′ to make viewing/grading easier later.

 The other folder is a folder that will contain editible documents for collaborative papers and presentations that you’d like all of your students to be able to access and edit.
 Share it with your students with their email addresses, and give full Edit rights.
 Now, any document that is in that folder, students will automatically have access to!